SanderRonde/phpstan-vscode/README.md

 -   `phpstan.rootDir` - path to the root directory of your PHP project (defaults to `workspaceFolder`)
 -   `phpstan.binPath` - path to the PHPStan binary (defaults to `${workspaceFolder}/vendor/bin/phpstan`)
 -   `phpstan.binCommand` - command that runs the PHPStan binary.
 Use this if, for example, PHPStan is already in your global path.
 If this is specified, it is used instead of `phpstan.binPath`.
 Unset by default.
+-		`phpstan.pro` - Enable PHPStan Pro support.
+Runs PHPStan Pro in the background and leaves watching to PHPStan while displaying any errors it catches in the editor.
+This requires a valid license.
+False by default.

 ### Tuning